jesperhemmingsson/Spotify-EDA/README.md

 | SGD Regressor           |8.13 |
 | XGBoost Regressor       |7.55 |

+The regressions were made in a very simple manner without any hyper parameter tuning, and the end result was far for perfect in terms of predicting how popular a song is.

 ### Key insights:
 - Music have gotten quite a lot louder over the past years